SophistSolutions/Stroika/ThirdPartyComponents/openssl/ReadMe.txt

 The version of openssl used is defined at the top of the Makefile.

-It will first check in the ..\Origs-cache folder for that version and if not already present, it will automatically download it (to there).
+The Makefile will first check in the ..\Origs-cache folder for that version and if not already present, it will automatically download it (to there).

 Generally, we do builds of just static versions of the library, because this